dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-client/_index.md

 A future release will remove these methods altogether and perform this as an internal SDK operation, so neither method should be relied on in general.
-Reach out in the Discord #dotnet-sdk channel for more clarification as to whether your scenario may necessitate using this, but in most situations, you should not use either of these methods going forward.
+Reach out in the Discord #dotnet-sdk channel for more clarification as to whether your scenario may necessitate using this, but in most situations, these methods should not be required. going forward.